- Employment Law Guide

 Employers must report to OSHA work-related fatalities within 8 hours of finding out about it.

-For any in-patient hospitalization, amputation, or eye loss employers must report the incident within 24 hours of learning about it.
+For any in-patient hospitalization, amputation, or eye loss employers must report the incident to OSHA within 24 hours of learning about it.

 - By telephone to the nearest OSHA Area Office during normal business hours.